New York State Writers Institute Interviews Poet Giannina Braschi

 She is also the subject of the forthcoming book: Poets, Philosophers, Lovers: On the Writings of Giannina Braschi.
 Co-edited by Frederick Luis Aldama and Tess O’Dwyer (U Pittsburgh, October 2020), this book features essays by fifteen scholars from seven countries exploring Braschi’s linguistic and structural hybrids of poetry, theater, and political philosophy.

 United States of Banana is forthcoming in a new version as a graphic novel in March 2021:

 Q: Hi Giannina.
 Is there anything you’d like us to read as we shelter in?

-“In these times when we can’t breathe, Breathing Chaos and Poetry by Franco ‘Bifo’ Berardi is inspirational,” Braschi said, while noting forthcoming titles by The MIT Press that she was looking forward to reading, including: Immunodemocracy: Capitalist Asphyxia by Donatella Di Cesare and Irreversible Noise by Inigo Wilkins.
+A: In these times when we can’t breathe, Breathing Chaos and Poetry by Franco “Bifo” Berardi is inspirational.
+I’ve just ordered Immunodemocracy: Capitalist Asphyxia by Donatella Di Cesare and Irreversible Noise by Inigo Wilkins.

 Q: How do you cope with social distancing?